 A giant ship engine failed.
 The ship's owners tried one expert after another, but none of them could figure but how to fix the engine.

+Then they brought in an old man who had been fixing ships since he was a young.
 He carried a large bag of tools with him, and when he arrived, he immediately went to work.

 He inspected the engine very carefully, top to bottom.